weavy-labs/msbuild-inapp-chat/README.txt

 INSTRUCTIONS
 ------------
+Hello Greta from Skövde!
+This readme will help you add Weavy to your existing Web Application!

 DemoHostComplete is the "completed" project.
 The instructions below will need to be carried out to add Weavy to the DemoHost project.

 ############################################################################################################################################################################